Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Modern Bulk Ammo

-Modern bulk steel cased ammo comes from manufactures like Wolf, Tula, Brown Bear, and Barnaul.
+Modern bulk steel-cased ammo comes from manufacturers like Wolf, Tula, Brown Bear, and Barnaul.

 Generally, it is slightly more expensive than surplus military ammo, but it has some major benefits too.

-First off it is non-corrosive.
-This means no extensive cleaning sessions after a trip to range.
-Instead, you can crack open a cold one and spend more time dogging on your shooting buddy’s poor marksmanship skills!
+First off, it is noncorrosive.
+That means no extensive cleaning sessions after a trip to range.
+Instead, you can crack open a cold one and spend more time dogging on your shooting buddy’s poor marksmanship.

-Although these rounds will still be steel cased and not suitable for reloading, most shooters find that modern bulk ammo is more consistent and accurate than older surplus ammo.
+Although it's still steel-cased and unsuitable for reloading, most shooters find modern bulk ammo to be more consistent and accurate than older surplus ammo.
 This is thanks to tighter modern manufacturing tolerances.

-This is not to say that surplus ammunition is not accurate, as many shooters report great accuracy from spam can ammo.
+I'm not saying surplus ammunition is not accurate.
+Many shooters report great accuracy from spam can ammo.
 However, most shooters find that modern ammo is more consistent than older surplus ammo.

-Tulammo and Wolf Ammo are particularly popular with the AK and SKS crowd, as they offer inexpensive ammunition that won’t break the bank and are often more consistent than old Soviet surplus ammo.
+Tulammo and Wolf are particularly popular with the AK and SKS crowd, as they offer inexpensive ammunition that won’t break the bank and is often more consistent than old Soviet surplus ammo.

 If you’re wondering what the best AK ammo is, check out this article: 4 Best AK-47 Ammo Picks.